Skip to content

 1. Select Create.

-1. Now you need to add your network data.
-Profile Name is for identification purposes only; you can enter any name you like here.
-However, make sure to replace Hotspot with your chosen name in the following commands.
-Device (check wlan0 if necessary) SSID is the name of the Wi-Fi network that is created.
-You can choose this freely, but make sure to remember it!
+• Profile Name is only for identification, you can enter any name here.
+But make sure to replace Hotspot with your chosen name in the following commands.

 1. Select Access Point for Mode.